rrrrim/rrrrim/README.md

 Here are some ideas to get you started:
 -->

-🔭 I’m currently working on AI company as a intern!
+🔭 I’m currently working on AI company as a intern!<br>
-🌱 I’m currently learning Data Science, Algorithms and Security Engineering.
+🌱 I’m currently learning Data Science, Algorithms and Security Engineering.<br>
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...